Gunn–Peterson trough: Evidence for reionization

 Recent observations of quasi-stellar objects have shown strong absorption gaps in regions with redshifts as low as z ≈ 5.3 indicating that reionization was not uniformly spread through the IGM.
 Simulations have shown that low-mass galaxies could have initially contributed to reionization until their star formation was radiatively suppressed, potentially explaining these islands of neutral hydrogen persisting at lower redshifts.

+The opacity of the Lyman-alpha forest varies with line of sight around redshift z ~ 5.5 where Gunn-Peterson troughs begin to appear.
+Although earlier studies found this variation to align with the nonlinear relationship between the optical depth (opacity) of the Lyman-alpha forest and the density of the IGM, newer studies have shown otherwise.
+The variations in optical depth are much stronger than predicted when around and above z ~ 5.5, suggesting that the neutral hydrogen fraction contains a large amount of variance depending on line of sight and providing further evidence of reionization not occurring evenly through the IGM.
+In their paper, Davies et al. prepare two possible methods to model these fluctuations.
+The first method assigns UV luminosities from galaxies to dark matter halos and matches the ratio of ionizing-to-UV luminosities with the ionization rate of hydrogen at a given redshift.
+The second method utilizes a reionization redshift field created from various reionization maps between z = 5.8 and z = 13.
+These two models for optical depth provide conflicting results, with the validity of either having great effect on existing understanding of the speed and spatial variance of reionization.

 It has also been shown that islands of neutral hydrogen cannot account for absorption gaps alone, leading to investigation of dense systems within ionized regions of the IGM referred to as Lyman Limit Systems or small scale absorbers.
 This is supported by the abundance of these systems in the post-reionization era as neutral hydrogen disappears.